M10vir/fraud-detection-system/README.md

 # fraud-detection-system
-A machine learning-based fraud detection system built using Azure Machine Learning, DeepSeek-R1 and deployed on Azure Kubernetes Service (AKS).
+A machine learning-based fraud detection system built using Azure Machine Learning, DeepSeek-R1 integration and deployed on Azure Kubernetes Service (AKS).

 # Fraud Detection System using Azure Machine Learning

 ## Overview
 This project aims to detect fraudulent transactions in real-time using machine learning.
-The system is built using Azure Machine Learning and deployed on Azure Kubernetes Service (AKS).
+The system is built using Azure Machine Learning, DeepSeek-R1 integration and deployed on Azure Kubernetes Service (AKS).This project integrates DeepSeek-R1 to provide context-aware insights for fraud detection.
+Insights are stored in Azure Cosmos DB for further analysis.

 ## Features
 - Real-time fraud detection using a deployed API.
 - Scalable deployment on Azure Kubernetes Service (AKS).
 - Integrated with Application Insights for monitoring and alerting.
 - Optimized models using HyperDrive for hyperparameter tuning.
+- DeepSeek-R1 integration

 ## Dataset
 The dataset used in this project is the [Credit Card Fraud Detection Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Kaggle.